SBU-BMI/PathDB/quip/web/modules/contrib/moderated_content_bulk_publish/README.md

 Also prevents a 403 when latest revision doesn't exist for a translation of a node (redirects to the node which will display correctly).
 Installation/setup instructions:

-Intended to work with content types using the editorial workflow provided by the Drupal 9 core workflow module (when enabled and configured for a content type).
+Intended to work with content types using the editorial workflow provided by the Drupal 10 / Drupal 11 core workflow module (when enabled and configured for a content type).

 Options for this module are here:
 /admin/config/content/moderated-content-bulk-publish